QuentinSoftpaw/ForestCritterStudios/README.md

 # Violet Sun

 Violet Sun is Forest Critter Studios' upcoming debut project.
+Here's an excerpt from the Game Design Document pitching the concept:

+> "Violet Sun is a cooperative, roguelike, character based first-person shooter.
+It should be fully voice acted, colourful, fluid and highly replayable.
+> Players take the role of *Contractors*, a set of diverse playable characters employed by [[The Megacorp]] to clear out a series of planets of dangerous pests and monsters.
+> Players collect upgrades to their character's kit throughout a run, and persistent upgrades give a small boost of power to Contractors between runs. "

 It's a work-in-progress, and I've laid out some of that progress here!
 The fastest way to get a grips on what the game's up to is to watch these two gameplay update videos I made to share with friends!
 They're only short.

 {% include youtube.html id="faL_9wo1nGw" %}